 Problem This problem is displayed on Sun Ray systems only.
 The system beeps continuously when I do the following: Select the Enable keyboard accessibility option in the AccessX dialog.
-2. Select either of the following accessibility options: Enable Toggle Keys Enable Sticky Keys and Beep when modifier is pressed 3.
-Press a modifier key or press a toggle key.
-Solution To stop the beeps, you must log out and log in again.
-Then, perform the following actions in the AccessX dialog: 2.
+Select either of the following accessibility options: Enable Toggle Keys Enable Sticky Keys and Beep when modifier is pressed Press a modifier key or press a toggle key.
+Solution Tress a mounter key of press a toggle key.
+To stop the beeps, you must log out and log in again.
+Then, perform the following actions in the AccessX dialog: Deselect the Enable Toggle Keys option.
 Deselect the Beep when modifier is pressed option for sticky keys.